jesusdp-drcmr/jesusdp-drcmr.github.io/_posts/2024-04-21-FinalProject.markdown

 Figure 1: Interactive World Heatmap of Depression Prevalence from 1990 to 2017.
 </div><br><br>

 As can be unfolded, Greenland consistently stands out with the highest depression prevalence rates.
 Illustrated in Figure 2, although there are fluctuations and a general downward trend in depression rate in Greenland, it is still considerably higher than the global average prevalence.

-From 2014 to 2017, where it can be seen a decreasing pattern in depression prevalence, the Greenlandic government implemented various initiatives to address mental health issues.
+<br><br> From 2014 to 2017, where it can be seen a decreasing pattern in depression prevalence, the Greenlandic government implemented various initiatives to address mental health issues.
 For example, the Ministry of Education, Culture, Research, and Church included provisions in their plan to offer psychological therapy for students (2).
 Additionally, since 2010, the Ministry of Health of Greenland has implemented a national intervention called "Early Intervention," which aims to reduce the risk of children developing behavioral, mental, or physical health problems, or encountering difficulties in school (2). <br><br>

 <div style="text-align: center;">
 <img src="/assets/images/greevsworld.png" alt="Time Series Graph of Depression Prevalence in Greenland (Red) and the Global Average (Gray)." width="600">